The United Nations

 Formation Process of the United Nations

-• Moscow Conference (October 30, 1943): Foreign ministers of the United States, the United Kingdom, and the Soviet Union, along with the Chinese ambassador, agreed to create an international organization to maintain peace.
+- Moscow Conference (October 30, 1943): The foreign ministers of the United States, the United Kingdom, and the Soviet Union, along with the Chinese ambassador, agreed to establish an international organization to maintain peace.

 History and Principal Organs of the United Nations